-In 2014 Michael Keaton played “Birdman” in the Oscar winning film Birdman, which is about a former cinema superhero trying to revitalise a stagnant career.
+In 2014 Michael Keaton played “Birdman” in the Oscar-winning film Birdman, which is about a former cinema superhero trying to revitalize a stagnant career.
 It’s basically a parody of his own life, a cute wink towards his Batman days, and now he’s actually playing a bird-man?

 Anyone else think this has gone too far?
 As far as Hollywood meta-jokes go this is probably the worst.
 It’s life a self-fulfilling pun.
 A prophecy?
 Whatever you want to call it, this is mind-boggling.
 So thanks, Marvel studios, for bringing us the best inside joke since:

 - Spider-man was called.
 The inside joke here is that the film rights just returned “Home” from Sony to Marvel.

 - Robert Downey Junior flirted with Marisa Tomei in Civil War, causing epic throwbacks to 1994’s Only You ,when they played love interests the first time.